 Preparing Education for the Age of Artificial Intelligence

-Artificial intelligence is not coming to education — it is already here.
+Artificial intelligence is not coming to education – It is already here.

 Students are using AI tools to study, write, solve problems, and learn in ways educators were never trained to manage.
 Institutions are facing dilemma about academic integrity, assessment design, critical thinking, and what it now means to learn.